RIVER CLEANUP IMPACT

 Photo: Luke Ward.

 The annual river cleanup began in 2007 with just six participants.
 It has since grown to include environmental program students at Rocky Mountain College, as well as volunteers from many other groups in our community.
 This cleanup targets a stretch of river that takes us through the heart of our community in Billings and is popular with many river users.
 In 2021 we started special project areas.
-This continued in 2022 and we now keep track of that data separately from the annual cleanup day float.

 River Cleanup Year |